 The course of an Asset Manager, especially a Real Estate Asset Manager, is never linear.
 This professional figure can in fact have a degree in economics or law, as well as in architecture or engineering.
 Often the expertise required by his role will be acquired through specialization courses, constant training and updating.

 In order to be able to perform his or her job in the best possible way, the Real Estate Asset Manager must undoubtedly have in-depth knowledge.
 First and foremost, of those regulations that discipline the markets.
 But he must also be familiar with the instruments of analysis and interpretation of the data of the market itself, of the financial products, of the techniques of evaluation of the value of the real estate or assets entrusted to him.
 He must also have knowledge of valuation and asset allocation techniques, as well as the dynamics and techniques of risk management.
 He must adapt to the methods of analysis of macro-economic variables that could affect all the above factors.
 These include, of course, the risk levels established by its clients.
 Recently it is also seen to increase the incidence of ESG issues in the allocation policies of the savings conferred.
 This has led to the consequent need to adopt additional assessment methods in the selection of investments.

 The soft skills, on the other hand, must necessarily include good time management skills, a strong numerical and accounting skills, an analytical mind and, without a doubt, although this is not a skill that can be acquired, a rather decent sixth sense.

-Ask for the advice of an Agedi Asset Manager and discover the potential of your real estate portfolio!
+Ask for the advice of an Agedi Asset Manager and discover the hidden potential of your real estate assets!